CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/using-this-module/index.md

 1='Explain how to use the rest of this module'
 +++

 The rest of this module is split into three sprints, which you can complete in your own time: **self educate**, **self coordinate** and **self evaluate**.
-Each sprint concerns itself with the question of how the curriculum can be used to achieve each of these community goals.
+Each sprint is about how to use the curriculum to achieve each of these community goals.
 For each sprint, you'll need to start with the **prep** sprint to introduce yourself to new concepts before using the **backlog** to understand how you can start engaging with the community.
-For each sprint, there is a **success** page that defines the educational outcomes for each sprint.
+At the end of each sprint, there is a **success** page.
+Check off the objectives in the list.

 ```mermaid
 flowchart TB